 - Destroy all information received from DMV’s files once its legitimate use has ended.
 The method of destruction must be effective for the type of record requested and done in a manner so that the record cannot be reproduced or identified in any physical or electronic form.

-- Not disclose its DMV assigned requester code, either orally or in writing, to anyone who is not an employee and has not signed the INF 1128 (other than a DMV approved service provider (vendor or agent).
+- Not disclose its DMV assigned requester code, either orally or in writing, to anyone who is not an employee and has not signed the INF 1128 (PDF) (other than a DMV approved service provider (vendor or agent).

 - Not sell, retain, distribute, provide, or transfer any record information or portion of the record information acquired under this agreement, except as authorized by DMV.